 Relaxation techniques help to calm the body, relaxes the muscles and aids in thinking more rationally.
 These also halt the production of stress hormones likes adrenaline.
 Relaxation methods include calm breathing and deep muscle relaxation.

-We tend to breath faster or hyperventilate when we are anxious.
+We tend to breathe faster or hyperventilate when we are anxious.
 This over-breathing can leave us feeling lightheaded and dizzy.
-Calm breathing helps reduce some of these symptoms.
+Calm breathing helps to reduce some of these symptoms.
 Practice calm breathing by inhaling through the nose for 4 seconds, then holding your breath for 1 or 2 seconds and exhaling through the mouth for 4 seconds.
 Pause for a few seconds before repeating the same again.
-Calm breathing regulates oxygen intake and reduces dizziness, light headedness, and tingling sensations associated with over-breathing and should be practised twice every day for 5 minutes.
+Calm breathing regulates oxygen intake and reduces dizziness, lightheadedness and tingling sensations associated with over-breathing and should be practised twice every day for 5 minutes.

 Thoughts associated with panic attacks can be grouped into two categories: overestimating and catastrophizing.
 To break the cycle of panic attacks, we first need to change the way we think and then change our actions.

 Overestimating is guessing what will happen next, these are not facts.
 Remember that your fears are unlikely to happen.

 Challenge your catastrophic thoughts by imagining the worst possible thing that could happen and then think of a way of coping up with it.

 You need to face situations, places and activities that you have been avoiding in fear of suffering a panic attack.
 Make a list of such activities or situation and try exposing yourself to these, for a brief period to start with and then gradually extending the time.
 Facing what you fear is sometimes frightening.
 Take your time and you will eventually be able to overcome your anxiety.